JHU-PL-Lab/www-fpse/logistics.md

 ### Exams

-There will be no exams.
-There may be a quiz 2/3 of the way through the course.
+There will be no exam.
+There will be a quiz around 2/3rds of the way through the course.

 ### Project